-10. Can my web agency help with search engine optimisation (SEO)?
+10. Can a web agency help with search engine optimisation (SEO)?

 SEO isn't always included in the price of a website.
 An agency may tell you your website will be optimised, but make sure that includes keyword research, a crucial stage of SEO which is often overlooked.

-11. What should be in our contract with a web company?
+11. What should a web agency contract cover?